 Hong Kong reports 3 new imported COVID-19 cases

 HONG KONG, Nov.
-17 (Xinhua) -- Hong Kong's Center for Health Protection (CHP) on Wednesday reported three new imported cases of COVID-19, taking the total tally to 12,391.
+20 (Xinhua) -- Hong Kong's Center for Health Protection (CHP) reported three new imported cases of COVID-19 on Saturday, taking the total tally to 12,399.

 A booster shot of the COVID-19 vaccine has been made available to eligible groups in Hong Kong.
 People with weak immunity and high risks of infection with the virus can receive their third dose.